davidsmv/davidsmv/README.md

-- 👋 Hi, I am David Martínez (davidsmv).
-I live in Bogotá, Colombia and I am 23 years old.
-I graduated with a degree in Business Administration from Externado University in 2021.
-I am interested in the field of data and have been learning SQL and Python.
-I am currently working as a Business Intelligence Analyst in a startup.
+- 👋 Hi, I'm David Martínez, a Data Scientist at Tul, a Colombian startup.
+I specialize in recommendation systems, MLOps, advanced machine learning models, traditional and Bayesian A/B testing, time series forecasting, dashboard creation, and pricing strategies.
 If you are interested in collaborating in the field of data, you can reach out to me on LinkedIn at https://www.linkedin.com/in/davidsmv/ or via email at david-martinezv@outlook.com.

 <!---
 davidsmv/davidsmv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.